launchdarkly/launchdarkly-toolbar/CONTRIBUTING.md

 ## Standalone Demo Application

 To allow for contributors to easily test toolbar changes locally, this repository comes with a standalone Demo application, as well as a local "dev server" that will host the locally compiled toolbar code on a localhost port (defaults to 8080).
 The Demo application is a react application and allows contributors to easily test the toolbar in both SDK Mode and Dev Server Mode.

-To set up the Demo application, copy the values in `.env.example` into a `.env` file and replace them where applicable.
+To set up the Demo application, copy the values in `.env.example` into a `.env.local` file and replace them where applicable.
 More than likely, the only environment variable you will need to fill in will be `VITE_LD_CLIENT_SIDE_ID` with your corresponding Client-Side ID for the project/environment you want to instantiate the LaunchDarkly client and the Developer Toolbar with.

 ## Development Workflow